auto registration (marbete) in puerto rico

 A quick search online indicated that it didn’t close until 6pm so we headed out just after 4pm.
 Upon our arrival at around 4:45 pm, we saw that the doors were closed.
 I asked a couple of ladies who were standing outside what time they close the doors and she said 3:30pm!
 However, after I told her what we needed she told us we could just go to an inspection station and have them print out the form we needed to renew our marbete!

 We went to the closest inspection station and told the attendant our situation.
 He assured us this was fine and he could print out the form we needed.
 I peered over his shoulder as he pulled up the form and committed the link to memory.
 After the inspection, I tried the URL when I got home and found it worked!
 If you need to print out the marbete renewal form at home, try the link below.
 One time I got it to work using my license plate number, including the dash.
 Another time I had to use my driver’s license number.
 Once logged in, select “Licencia de Vehículo” for your car to obtain the renewal form.

-So with papers in hand we headed for the closest Centro de Inspeccion in Aguada.
-Unlike the inspections in Texas which are more thorough, the inspections here are extremely quick because the only thing they check are your emissions.
+So with papers in hand, we headed for the closest Centro de Inspeccion in Aguada.
+Unlike the inspections in Texas which are more thorough, the inspections here are extremely quick because the only thing they seem to check is your emissions.
 It costs $11, and like many places here, they ONLY accept cash.

 Auto Insurance (and roadside assistance)